ATNIO/white_paper/english/white_paper.md

 The AI marketplace is an user interface where consumers can see a vast range of services.
 You can test our current alpha demo [here](https://market-test.atnio.net/) and watch a demo video [here](https://www.youtube.com/watch?v=gsxSz9jfMd8)

 The API market is an opensource project.
 It will automatically generate the API description page for all the registered API Dbot in the market.
-Through admin pages, it will be possible to deploy an open market (anybody can access it) or a close market (you will need to be whitelisted in order to use services)
+Since it's an open source project, anybody can decide to deploy a market, it will be possible to deploy an open market (anybody can access it) or a close market (you will need to be whitelisted in order to use services)

 #### Control level

 We can define **public versus private services** as following:
 **A public service** is a service registered in a public registry thus knowable by anybody.
-**A private servie** is a service which is not a public service.
+**A private service** is a service which is not a public service.

 We can define **open service** and **permissioned service** as following:
 **An open service** is a service where consumers don't need to be whitelisted in order to be accessed.
 **A permissioned service** is a service where consumers need to be whitelisted in order to use it.

-A service can support **native ATN** payment or **customized payment**, customized in this context means that the provider will support his own mean of payment in the ecosystem by accepting his another token supported in ATN ecosystem.
+A service can support **native ATN** payment or **customized payment**, customized in this context means that the provider will support his own mean of payment in the ecosystem by accepting  another token supported in ATN ecosystem.
 This token can be deployed by the provider.

 The combination of these different level of control give an huge freedom to providers and consumers in the way they want to use ATN ecosystem.
 It can range from public market of open services to  private market with permissioned services with customized payment.

-This flexible open-source ecosystem build on a complete decentralized infrastructure without single point of failure.

 #### Payment channel

 Some AI services  will be called often and thus require significant amount of communication.
 With a very naive design we would have to charge each time the service is called by doing a transaction which will result in significant transaction fees and which will be very slow (compare to traditional centralized system).
-That's why ATN uses a high-frequency micro-payment technology, **the payment channel.** and put it at the core of it's system and we believe that the majority of transactions between consumer will be done through it.
-You can see below the sequence diagram to open such a payment channel.
-We have more technical resources regarding payment channel that are located to our other open-source project.
-We decided to put that one in the whitepaper following the language-idiom "A picture is worth a thousand words".
+That's why ATN uses a high-frequency micro-payment technology, **the payment channel**, put it at the core of it's design and believe that the majority of transactions between consumers and providers will be done through it.
+You can see below the sequence diagram to use such a payment channel.
+We will provide more technical resources regarding payment channel which will be in our other open-source repositories.
+We decided to put that one here following the language-idiom "A picture is worth a thousand words".
 We believe it can help newcomers to have a better understanding on how it works in pratice.

 <!-- ![](img/image11.png) -->

 ##### Estabishing payment channel sequence diagram.

 ![](img/dbot_with_state_channel.svg)

+Once the payment channel is establish.
+The interaction between providers and consumers is as fast as a centralized system.
+It also offer a pay-per-call design which is a great way of charging a product for a provider.
+Proofs of payment will be onchain to add more transparency.

+#### Dbot server technology.

+The Dbot server is a key component of ATN ecosystem.
+You can find a detailed documentation [here](https://github.com/ATNIO/dbot-server)

 ### Economy and incentive of ATN chain